 At the end of the gallery by the loading area and in the boudoir are hand-painted portraits of Melanie in her bridal gown.
 These are the only original pictures of her remaining after the refurbishment.

-Sentimentally, fans can appreciate that this original piece, portraying the original Melanie, remains on display.
+Sentimental fans can appreciate that this original piece, portraying the original Melanie, remains on display.
 Aesthetically, its presence is also beneficial for guests' sense of immersion, because this painting is now the first one they encounter which wasn't painted digitally and which isn't lit from behind like a computer screen.

 More concept artwork by Tenedora introduced another version of the bridal portrait in Melanie's boudoir, and Ackland-Snow created it accordingly, again referencing Julie Svendsen's design.
 It is spotlit above a fireplace, offering a sense of times past, before we encounter Melanie in the present day (an animatronic figure sat by a mirror).
 Tenedora's art suggests that, as guests passed Melanie, they would have seen her skeletal reflection in the mirror, which is not dissimilar to the older version of Melanie who appeared in the final ride in 1992.
 With this, the portrait served to remind guests of her former beauty, before seeing how she has aged, still wearing her wedding dress.
 Today, Melanie's figure by the mirror maintains her youth, so the portrait no longer provides a contrast, but rather emphasises the woman's obsession with marriage.